Baden Revolution: Chronology

 The revolution had failed.
 The Baden Army was disbanded and later rebuilt under Prussian leadership.
 Many of the rebels escaped into exile including Struve, Brentano, Carl Schurz, Friedrich Engels and Friedrich Beust; others were arrested and brought before courts martial with Prussian and Baden boards.
 Following the fall of Rastatt, the Prussian commander, Karl Alois Fickler, the brother of Baden agitator, Joseph Fickler, was charged with the defence of the accused.
-The courts sentenced 27 rebels to death by firing squad (including the last fortress commandant of Rastatt, Gustav Tiedemann) and pronounced long gaol sentences in Prussian prisons against other revolutionaries.
+The courts sentenced 27 rebels to death by firing squad (including the last fortress commandant of Rastatt, Gustav Tiedemann) and pronounced long goal sentences in Prussian prisons against other revolutionaries.
 In the casemates of Rastatt, where many revolutionaries were held prisoner, typhoid fever broke out and caused many deaths.

 Revolutionaries executed by court martial

 From 27 July to 27 October 1849, courts martial took place in Mannheim, Rastatt and Freiburg.
 A total of 27 death sentences were pronounced and carried out – four other death sentences were not carried out.